hpcgarage/ParTI/GettingStarted.md

 -fopenmp -lSpTOL -lm
 ```

-I hope this intro document can help you get used to the basics of SpTOL.
+This intro document can help you get used to the basics of SpTOL.

 Data types
 ----------

 `sptScalar`: the default real value data type.
-It is defined as `double` type.
-For some devices without 64-bit float point support, you might want to define `sptScalar` as `float`.
+It is defined as `float` or `double` type.
+For some devices without 64-bit float point support or data is out-of-memory in `double` type, you might need to define `sptScalar` as `float`.

-`sptVector`: dense dynamic array of scalars.
+`sptVector`: dense dynamic array of `sptScalar` type scalars.
 It is implemented as a one-dimensional array.
 It uses preallocation to reduce the overhead of the append operation.

-`sptSizeVector`: the same thing, but with `size_t`.
-C does not have templates, that is why they are implemented twice.
+`sptSizeVector`: dense dynamic array of `size_t` type scalars.
+This is implemented twice to avoid templates for CUDA code.

 `sptMatrix`: dense matrix type.
 It is implemented as a two-dimensional array.
-Column count is rounded up to multiples of 8, to optimize for CPU and GPU cache.
+Column count is aligned as multiples of 8.

-`sptSparseMatrix`: sparse matrix type.
-It uses COO storage format, which stores the coordinate and the value of each non-zero element.
+`sptSparseMatrix`: sparse matrix type in coordinate (COO) storage format.
+It stores the coordinates and the value of every non-zero entry.

-`sptSparseTensor`: sparse tensor type.
-It works similar to `sptSparseMatrix`, but the modes (number of dimensions) can be arbitary.
+`sptSparseTensor`: sparse tensor type in coordinate (COO) storage format.
+It works similar to `sptSparseMatrix`, but supports tensors with arbitary modes (number of dimensions).

-`sptSemiSparseTensor`: semi sparse tensor type.
-Can be considered as "sparse tensor of dense fiber".
+`sptSemiSparseTensor`: semi-sparse tensor type in sCOO storage format (details explained in [our SC16-IA3 paper](http://fruitfly1026.github.io/static/files/sc16-ia3.pdf).
+It can be considered as "a sparse tensor with dense fibers".

 Creating objects